hanspr/mi-ide/config/micro-ide/help/plugins.md

 messenger:AddLog("Message goes here ",pluginVariableToPrintHere)
 ```

-In Micro to see your plugin logging output press `CtrlE` then type `log`, a
+In micro-ide to see your plugin logging output press `CtrlE` then type `log`, a
 logging window will open and any logging sent from your plugin will be displayed
 here.